gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 If you use IAS by binding a multi-tenant application router to an identity service instance, the subscription manager service (SMS) should be used to enable the subscription to a subscriber subaccount and an IAS tenant.

+**Note**: IAS based multi-tenancy, using subscription manager service, is only supported for internal SAP SaaS applications.

 ### How To Expose Approuter for SaaS Subscription